juandarr/AIND-sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: The constraint here is that given two boxes in the same unit with the same value of two digits, these two digits are excluded from all the other boxes in the same unit.
-Constraint propagation in this case is used going through all the units using the above constraint to reduce the puzzle
+A: The constraint: given two boxes in the same unit with the same value of two digits, these two digits are excluded as possible values for all the other boxes in the same unit.
+When applying constraint propagation to solve a sudoku puzzle this exclusion strategy is used for every unit in the sudoku, and wherever naked twins are found it may help to reduce the number of possible values by two.
+In the project, it helps to further reduce the puzzle (since it is a different constraint in nature compared to elimination or only choice) and reach faster a potential solution.
+As an example, let's say we have a unit with the values/possibilities, [25, 3, 647, 45 ,1 , 45, 3456, 9, 8].
+A quick inspection shows that box 4 and 6 are naked (visible) twins (couple).
+Since there are only two possible solutions: box4=4 and box6=5 or box4=5 and box6=4, these two numbers are excluded from all the other boxes in the unit.
+ Therefore, box 1 is reduced from 25 to 2, box 3 from 647 to 67, box 7 is reduced from 3456 to 36 and we get a new simplified unit:
+ [2, 3 , 67, 45 , 1, 45, 36, 9 , 8].
+This constraint propagated through all the units helps to reduce the whole puzzle.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: The constraint in this case is that for every diagonal, row, column or region there is a unique set of numbers from 1 to 9.
-This way, we just need to add two new units (one for diagonal from top right to bottom left, one for diagonal from top left to bottom right) to the nine for all the rows, nine for all the columns and nine for all the regions.
-Constraint propagation use the constraint of unique set of numbers from 1 to 9, in all these 29 units to solve the diagonal sudoku problem.
+A: The constraint: for every unit there is a unique set of numbers from 1 to 9.
+The regular sudoku puzzle only requires to propagate this constraint for rows, columns and regions.
+When we are dealing with a diagonal sudoku puzzle, we need to include two additional units where this elimination constraint has to be applied: one for the diagonal from top right to bottom left, one for the diagonal from top left to bottom right.
+This new set is added to the whole set of units required to solve just the regular sudoku, getting a new total of 29 units (instead of the 27 units for the model of a regular sudoku).
+Once these units are defined, the constraint 'elimination' (unique set of numbers from 1 to 9 for each unit) can be propagated through all the units, helping to reduce the puzzle and combined with other techniques (naked twins, only choice, etc) to reach a solution where for every unit, there is a unique set from 1 to 9.

 ### Install